SDSU AZTEC Scholarships

 What students can expect after submitting a General Application:

-- If selected for an award, a notification email directing them to accept the scholarship offer and complete a letter of appreciation in Aztec Scholarships.
+- If selected for an award, a notification email directing them to accept the scholarship offer and complete a thank you note in Aztec Scholarships.

-Mid Year Graduation: Students who receive an academic year scholarship but plan to graduate after the fall term are asked to contact the Office of Financial Aid & Scholarship office at: [email protected]
+Mid Year Graduation: Students who receive an academic year scholarship but plan to graduate after the fall term are asked to contact the Scholarship Office at: [email protected]

 Availability of funds: Each scholarship opportunity is dependent upon the availability of sufficient funding.
 If funding is not available, the scholarship will not be awarded.